Hiroreco/enreco-archive/recap-data/glossary/characters/heroes/shiori-entry.md

 All of that might sound like harmless, comedic fluff, but those distractions obscured a deeper thread.
 Throughout the journey, Shiori dropped [cryptic remarks](https://www.youtube.com/live/dTf0g5tqzBU?si=Tv8iBK5Q96G63XiA&t=6689) suggesting she had never truly lost her memories at all—that she was merely playing along.

 It all came to a head in one final statement:

-_“But the question is: Did I really have amnesia?”_
+> But the question is: Did I really have amnesia?

 ### Chapter 2